-Rydex Specialty Fund Strengthening Dollar 2x Strategy Fund
+Rydex Specialty Fund Weakening Dollar 2x Strategy Fund

-The Fund is very different from most mutual funds in that it seeks to provide leveraged investment results on a daily basis.
-The pursuit of a leveraged investment goal has the following implications: • The Fund is riskier than alternatives that do not use leverage because the performance of an investment in the Fund is magnified. • The effect of leverage on the Fund will generally cause the Fund's performance to not match the performance of the Fund's benchmark over a period of time greater than a single trading day.
+The Fund is very different from most mutual funds in that it seeks to provide leveraged inverse investment results on a daily basis.
+The Fund pursues an investment goal which is inverse to 200% of the performance of the Fund's underlying index, a result opposite of most other mutual funds.
+The pursuit of such leveraged and inverse investment goals has the following implications: • The Fund is riskier than alternatives that do not use leverage because the performance of an investment in the Fund is magnified. • The effect of leverage on the Fund will generally cause the Fund's performance to not match the performance of the Fund's benchmark over a period of time greater than one day.
 This means that the return of the Fund for a period of longer than a single trading day will be the result of each day's compounded returns over the period, which will very likely differ from the return of the Fund's benchmark for that period.
 As a consequence, especially in periods of market volatility, the path or trend of the benchmark during the longer period may be at least as important to the Fund's cumulative return for the longer period as the cumulative return of the benchmark for the relevant longer period.
-Further, the return for investors who invest for a period longer than a single trading day will not be the product of the return of the Fund's stated investment goal (i.e., 2x) and the cumulative performance of the Fund's benchmark.
-In addition, as a result of compounding, the Fund's performance for periods greater than one day is likely to be either greater than or less than the performance of the Fund's underlying index times the stated multiple in the Fund's investment objective (i.e., 2x), before accounting for fees and fund expenses. • The Fund is not suitable for all investors and is designed to be utilized only by sophisticated investors who (a) understand the risks associated with the use of leverage, (b) understand the consequences of seeking daily leveraged investment results, and (c) intend to actively monitor and manage their investments.
+Further, the return for investors who invest for a period longer than a single trading day will not be the product of the return of the Fund's stated investment goal (i.e., -2x) and the cumulative performance of the Fund's benchmark.
+In addition, as a result of compounding, the Fund's performance for periods greater than one day is likely to be either greater than or less than the performance of the Fund's underlying index times the stated multiple in the Fund's investment objective (i.e., -2x), before accounting for fees and fund expenses. • The Fund is not suitable for all investors and is designed to be utilized only by sophisticated investors who (a) understand the risks associated with the use of leverage, (b) understand the consequences of seeking daily leveraged investment results, (c) understand the risks of shorting, and (d) intend to actively monitor and manage their investments.
 Investors who do not understand the Fund or do not intend to actively manage and monitor their investments should not buy shares of the Fund.

-The Fund seeks daily exposure to its underlying index equal to 200% of its net assets.
-As a consequence, the risk of total loss of your investment exists in the event of a decline in the value of the Fund's underlying index in excess of 50%.
+The Fund seeks daily exposure to its underlying index equal to -200% of its net assets.
+As a consequence, the risk of total loss of your investment exists in the event of a gain in the value of the Fund's underlying index in excess of 50%.
 In short, the risk of total loss of your investment exists.